PauladO/2048/README.md

 ### To do:

 - refactor
 - The current set up calculates a new grid entirely.
 It would be better to just have block objects, with an x and y index.
 Then calculating the new index.
 That way I can add animation to the blocks.
+To dos for this are:
+  - create blocks as objects with x and y index
+  - calculate new x and y positions for movement
+  - display empty grid background
+  - overlay blocks with absolute position
+  - animate movement

 ----